 They don’t need a lot since they are so small, but protein usually comes packed alongside key nutrients, like iron, B-vitamins, choline and more.

-Dairy products, meats, eggs, whole grains, beans and legumes can be great options for kids.
+Dairy products, meats, eggs, whole grains, beans and legumes can be great options.
 Many of these quinoa recipes for kids are also baby friendly with some modifications.